W E Upjohn Unemployment Trustee Corporation

 • Non-research activities

-• Operational support for organizations
+• Operational support for organisations

 • Projects without employment policy focus

-Note: The Trustee Corporation also makes larger grants to workforce development organizations in Michigan, including substantial funding to Kalamazoo Regional Educational Service Agency Foundation ($2.4 million) and Michigan State AFL-CIO Workforce Development Institute ($1.5 million), but these grants appear to be awarded through internal decision-making rather than open application processes.
+Note: The Trustee Corporation also makes larger grants to workforce development organisations in Michigan, including substantial funding to Kalamazoo Regional Educational Service Agency Foundation ($2.4 million) and Michigan State AFL-CIO Workforce Development Institute ($1.5 million), but these grants appear to be awarded through internal decision-making rather than open application processes.

 Governance and Leadership